 If you had an image without a text overlay, it would be lost in the shuffle of these pins.
 This image shows a collection of online marketers and as you can see, they know they need text overlays to get ‘click’ throughs.
 Tell your audience what to do.
 Give them an enticing offer, hint that they might be missing out (FOMO), or provide an answer to a pain point in their business or life.
 Be sincere and make sure the content on the website fits the description.
 While they are on your site, offer access to more through opt-ins for newsletter sign-ups, link to related content to reduce bounce rates, and ALWAYS provide value.

 What about you—Do you use text overlays?
 I’d love to hear from you in the comments.

-Are you new to Pinterest and want to get more traffic from Pinterest?
-See my introductory post Getting Started on Pinterest and don’t forget to sign up for my email newsletter below.
+Are you new to Pinterest and want more tips to get started?
+See my introductory post Getting Started on Pinterest and don’t forget to sign up for my email newsletter here.
 You’ll receive my FREE Pinterest Start-up Guide for your creative small business where I give easy actionable steps to getting started on Pinterest!